Venyukovioidea: Alternate taxonomies

 In 2008, Russian palaeontologist Mikhaïl Ivakhnenko proposed an alternative taxonomic scheme for the taxa included in Venyukovioidea, as well as for anomodonts in general.
 He coined the order Ulemicia for Ulemica, Venyukovia and Otsheria, and further divided them into two families, Venyukoviidae and the monotypic Ulemicidae.
 Suminia (and later Parasuminia under this scheme), however, was not thought to be closely related to these 'ulemicians', unlike previous literature, and was instead referred to another family and order altogether, the Galeopidae.
+This scheme was modified in 2026 by V. V. Bulanov and colleagues, who concluded that other galeopids more closely resembled each other and were so distinct from Galeops itself to warrant being placed in another family.
+They hence classified Suminia, Parasuminia and the newly described Parasilvia with Galechirus under Galechiridae.

-Galeopidae was initially coined for the South African 'dromasaur' Galeops by palaeontologist Robert Broom in 1912, but under Ivakhnenko's scheme was expanded to include other basal anomodonts, including Anomocephalus and Suminia.
-The family was included under a modified version of 'Dromasauria', Dromasaurida, which itself was regarded as a suborder of Dicynodontia ('true' dicynodonts were placed in the sister suborder Dicynodontida).
-Ivakhnenko divided the 'ulemicians' from dicynodonts (including 'dromasauridans') by the anatomy of their jaw joints, interpreting the well-developed sliding jaw joints of Suminia, Galeops and dicynodonts to indicate a closer relationships between them than to the 'ulemicians'.
+Galeopidae and Galechiridae were initially coined for the South African 'dromasaurs' (Galeops, Galechirus and Galepus) by palaeontologist Robert Broom in 1912, but were expanded under Ivakhnenko's taxonomic scheme.
+Both families are included under a modified version of 'Dromasauria' (originally altered to "Dromasaurida" by Ivakhnenko), which itself was regarded as a suborder of Dicynodontia ('true' dicynodonts were placed in the sister suborder Dicynodontida).
+Ivakhnenko divided the 'ulemicians' from dicynodonts (including 'dromasauridans') by the anatomy of their jaw joints, interpreting the well-developed sliding jaw joints of Suminia, Galeops and dicynodonts to indicate a closer relationships between them than to the more basal 'ulemicians'.
 This opposes the typical phylogenetic interpretation of basal anomodont relationships and of Venyukovioidea, and has not been adopted outside of Russian literature.